 About Oak Orchard Health

-Founded in 1973, Oak Orchard has grown into an integrated health system serving 30,000 patients at ten locations.
-Oak Orchard Health is a recognized Patient-Centered Medical Home (PCMH) 501(c) nonprofit Federally Qualified Health Center (FQHC).
+Founded in 1973, Oak Orchard has grown into an integrated health system serving 30,000 patients at eleven locations.
+Oak Orchard Health is a recognized Patient-Centered Medical Home (PCMH) 501(c)3 nonprofit Federally Qualified Health Center (FQHC).
 This health center receives HHS funding and has Federal Public Health Service (PHS) deemed status with respect to certain health or health-related claims, including medical malpractice for itself and its covered individuals.

 We understand what makes our communities special.
 We’re culturally aware and work hard to meet the unique needs of everyone who lives and works in our community including agricultural workers and people of all races and genders.
 Many populations experience health disparities, including people from some racial and ethnic minority groups, people with disabilities, women, people who are LGBTQI+ (lesbian, gay, bisexual, transgender, queer, intersex, or other), people with limited English proficiency, and other groups.
 We are here to help all!

 Our providers understand the health and safety needs of these patients.
-In fact, this year Oak Orchard earned the Gold Seal of Approval from The Joint Commission.
+In fact, in 2022 Oak Orchard earned the Gold Seal of Approval from The Joint Commission.
 The Gold Seal is a symbol of quality that reflects a healthcare organization’s commitment to providing safe and quality patient care.
 We volunteered for this comprehensive on-site review and received this accreditation.
 Our team stepped up to demonstrate our commitment to our patients.
 The Certificate of Distinction further emphasizes our commitment to quality.

 In addition, our patient engagement professionals can arrange for patients to get complete medical care in our health centers.
 They can also help with translation, transportation, understanding insurance, and sliding fee discount payment plans.